crowdcover/moabi/_posts/documentation/0100-01-06-advanced-functionality.md

 ---
 # Advanced Functionality

-*This section covers the more advanced functionality of the **Browse Page**, in particular, how to examine a feature's history, its entire attribute list, and its OSM XML structure.
+*This section covers the more advanced functionality of the **Browse Page**.
 Before reading more, it might be useful to read up on the technical components of the OSM data model first.
 Find more on the [OSM Wiki](http://wiki.openstreetmap.org/wiki/Main_Page), or an OSM tutorial page like [switch2osm](http://switch2osm.org/).*

 ***

+The **[Moabi Browse Page](osm.moabi.org)** allows users to explore detailed information about data in the database.
+Within this page, it is possible to find details on the following:

+1. Detailed Feature Data, including:
+  * A feature's history, including when it was uploaded, by whom, and information on subsequent edits, if any.

+  * A detailed listing of its XML structure, including a list of nodes, ways, and relations of which it is a part.

+  * A full attribute list.

+2. Changeset History, including:
+  * A full log of changesets, including all uploads and edits grouped by their commit message.

+  * The bounding box of each changeset, outlining the geographic extent of the changes.

+If you are familiar with how to navigate the OSM home page, much of this should be familiar.

 ## Detailed Feature Data